Gabriel Girón

-Gabriel Oscar Girón Villarreal (born 27 February 1988) is a Mexican-Panamanian professional basketball player for Libertadores de Querétaro of the Mexican Liga Nacional de Baloncesto Profesional (LNBP).
-He was a part of the 2017 Mexican championship winning Fuerza Regia team, and was a member of the Mexico's national basketball team at the 2016 FIBA World Olympic Qualifying Tournament – Turin, Italy.
+Gabriel Oscar Girón Villarreal (born 27 February 1988) is a Mexican-Panamanian professional basketball player for the Toros Laguna of the Mexican CIBACOPA.
+He was a part of the 2017 Mexican championship winning Fuerza Regia team, and was a member of the Mexico national team at the 2016 Olympic qualifiers, in Turin, Italy.

 Personal life

 Girón was born in Mexico to a Panamanian father and Mexican mother.
 His brothers Daniel and Eduardo are also basketball players.
 Daniel represents Panama internationally.